-Nearly \$2.5 million in grant funds were distributed in FY2007 under Legislative Bill 1226 for MS4 permitees.
-This grant can be applied to the development and implementation of the MS4 communities' Storm Water Management Plans.
+Again available this year is nearly \$2.5 million in grant funds under Legislative Bill 1226 for any of the MS4 permitees.
+This grant is applied to the development and implementation of the MS4 communities' Storm Water Management Plans.
 The grant is distributed by population and requires a matching 20% from each of the grantees.
-The grant has been renewed by Legislature for another two years.
+Grant funds are awarded annually through FY2009.
 Funds are distributed near the end of each calendar year.

 Two general permits have been issued to provide coverage for industrial facilities and construction sites.
 Both of these general permits require the permittee to develop Storm Water Pollution Prevention Plans to control and reduce the discharge of pollutants.
-Both of these permits will be reissued in FY2008.
+The NPDES General Permit for Storm Water Discharges from Construction Sites, NER110000 was issued with change on January 1, 2008.
+The NPDES General Permit for Storm Water Discharges from Industrial Activity, NER000000 is scheduled for issuance with change within the next fiscal year.